 While there are ways to make the transition as smooth as possible, before users are put fully to work on any system it must be fit for purpose – it should make their lives easier, rather than become a burden on the day-to-day routine.

-To that end, it is essential to go far beyond system testing through a total functional test and on to performance and load testing of the applications.
+To that end, it is essential to go far beyond system testing through a total functional testing and on to performance testing and load testing of the applications.
 Involving users in the testing will ensure that the use cases and methods being tested align with the way that end users think and work.
 Performance can be an issue if there are integrations to other systems that either remained on premise or moved to a different cloud environment and need to be verified before users are moved to the new environment.

 There can also be an effect for users working remotely, depending on whether the system is accessible directly on the internet or requires the user to dial in.
 Users directly accessing applications may see improved performance vs. working in the office but allowing direct access must be weighed against any security or compliance concerns.